 A formidable, bruising centre-forward whose powerful headers and fierce strikes made him a cult hero for Wales and several British clubs.

-John Hartson played football with a thunderous physicality that defenders remembered long after the final whistle.
-The Welsh striker's career was a journey of explosive goals, high-profile transfers, and profound personal resilience.
-He burst onto the scene with Luton Town before a big-money move to Arsenal, where he formed a potent partnership with Ian Wright.
-His journey took him through West Ham, Wimbledon, and Coventry, but it was at Celtic where he found his spiritual home.
-In Glasgow, he became a fan favorite, his relentless style perfectly suited to the club's fervent atmosphere; he won domestic trophies and scored in a UEFA Cup final.
-His international career for Wales was marked by crucial goals, often serving as the team's attacking focal point.
-After retiring, Hartson transitioned into punditry, known for his direct, passionate analysis.
-His most significant battle came off the pitch, when he publicly fought and overcame testicular cancer that had spread to his brain, an experience that transformed him into a powerful advocate for men's health awareness.
+John Hartson scored in a UEFA Cup final for Celtic and won domestic trophies there, becoming a fan favorite through his thunderous physicality.
+The Welsh striker's career moved through explosive goals, high-profile transfers, and profound personal resilience.
+He burst onto the scene with Luton Town before a big-money move to Arsenal, where he partnered with Ian Wright.
+His journey took him through West Ham, Wimbledon, and Coventry.
+At Celtic he found his spiritual home; his relentless style suited the club's fervent atmosphere.
+For Wales, he served as the attacking focal point, scoring crucial goals.
+After retiring, he moved into punditry, offering direct, passionate analysis.
+His most significant battle came off the pitch: he publicly fought and overcame testicular cancer that had spread to his brain, then became a powerful advocate for men's health awareness.

 1965–1980